Spanish Garlic Zucchini

 Video

-Is Spanish garlic zucchinis easy to make?
+Is Spanish garlic zucchini easy to make?

 It sure is.
 We would consider this recipe very easy to make and great for beginners in the kitchen.
-No special equipment is required and it only uses 4 easy to find ingredients.Â
+No special equipment is required and it only uses 4 easy to find ingredients.

 What does salt do to zucchini?

-Zucchinis are mostly made up of water, so adding salt to them before cooking helps release a lot of the water so they don’t go too soggy whilst cooking.Â
+Zucchinis are mostly made up of water, so adding salt to them before cooking helps release a lot of the water so they don’t go too soggy whilst cooking.

 How do you keep sauteed zucchini from getting mushy?

-Use a virtually dry pan when cooking zucchini.
-Just add a splash of oil so it helps crisp up the edges.Â
+Make sure you don’t cut it too thinly (at least ½ inch or 1.25cm rounds).
+Salt and dry the zucchini beforehand, then use a virtually dry pan when cooking it.
+Just add a splash of oil so it helps crisp up the edges.

 Can this recipe be made in advance?

-The garlic and parsley sauce can be made in advance, however, for best results, it is recommended to cook your zucchini rounds just before serving.Â
+It’s best to enjoy this recipe fresh.
+The garlic and parsley sauce can be made in advance, however, I’d always recommend cooking your zucchini rounds just before serving.

 Can Spanish garlic zucchini be stored?